a-karma/Bogor_Workshop/DAY_4/Session1.md

 > Exercise 4.2:
 >
 > Re-run commands from Task 3 and 4 to the resulting whole genome psmc you did in Task 2.
 Compare the result of this coarse pattern.
 How are they different?

+####Rasmus comment: maybe finish off with a question that forces them to interpret the results and think of Babirusa biology?
+Such as: "What would you conclude regarding the population size history of the two populations of babirusa - did they have large or small populations, and were their population sizes similar over time?".
+This question would maybe be even more interesting if you add another species into the plot, either human or cattle or something else that has a very different history (larger pop size)##########

 ### Challenge (Optional)